 - Wikileaks: another cat and mouse game too.
 It all started with Julian Assange publishing confidential information from different intelligence agencies, then trying to move from server to server the hosting of the wiki … The rest is also part of history.

-- U.S Patriot Act: although not specific to 2011, this is yet another act that is in some way considered by Internet companies (especially those in the cloud computing industry) as a threat to privacy on the internet,
+- U.S Patriot Act: although not specific to 2011, this is yet another activity that is in some way considered by Internet companies (especially those in the cloud computing industry) as a threat to privacy on the internet,

 Here, on How-to-hide-ip, we were mainly focusing on the use of VPN, proxies as well as other tools to protect your privacy when browsing the internet, or for accessing some geo-location limited internet resources.
 Chances are that this will evolve drastically in the next year.
 We’ll keep you posted on this blog.